Polozone/Polozone/README.md

 Febr.
 2024 to July 2024 -> Intership at Ineo Nucleaire (embedded programmation on stm32 microcontroller) using STWIN.box hardware.
 Software written in C.

 April 2024 -> Comitter on botdog.co (NextJS, Typescript, Zustand, tRPC, bullMQ, Prisma, Tanstack Query...)

+Sept 2024 to October 2024 -> Freelance for Inéo Nucléaire (Backend with Java)